hiraniziyan/CSC325ClassProject/README.md

 # CSC325ClassProject

 # Overview
-Create a portfolio to showcase skills, projects, and other experiences for future employers
+Create a portfolio to showcase skills, projects, and other experiences for future employers.

 # Objectives
 - show proficiency in web development, programming, and data analysis